 When I got home, I vowed to do everything I could to avoid getting sick while traveling again.
 Between visits to the naturopath, online research and some trial and error, I have found my secret sauce.
-Here is a list of what to pack in your carry on to avoid getting sick while travelling!
+Here is a list of what to pack in your carry on to avoid getting sick while traveling!

 Pack these in your carry-on and take them out as soon as you get in your seat.
 Then, start scrubbin’!
 I’m talking everything.
-Every inch of the tray table (front and back!), your arm rests, seatbelts, even the cloth of the seat in front of you.
+Every inch of the tray table (front and back!), your armrests, seatbelts, even the cloth of the seat in front of you.
 The turnaround time for planes is QUICK, so you know the flight attendants ain’t cleaning the area you’re about to eat on, and who knows what came before you.

 Oil of Oregano and/or Anti-Viral Tincture

 I bring this just in case I feel myself coming down with something.
-While my naturopath only recommended using this if you feel a sickness brewing, sometimes I will take a few after a long flight to up my defence against anything nasty I inhaled on the plane.
-An anti-viral tincture is another great option that is more natural, full of echinacea, Astragalus, Reishi mushroom and liquorice.
+While my naturopath only recommended using this if you feel a sickness brewing, sometimes I will take a few after a long flight to up my defense against anything nasty I inhaled on the plane.
+An anti-viral tincture is another great option that is more natural, full of echinacea, Astragalus, Reishi mushroom and licorice.